GiovZa/wholeRobot/gen2bot/src/README.md

   A subscriber node that communicates with the move_base node to give wheel motor control commands autonomously.

-notDT.cpp and notDTClass.cpp and ProcessManager.cpp:
+augerOperationsClass.cpp and miningOperationsAuger.cpp and processManagerClass.cpp:
-  All work with NotDTClass.h and Processmanager.h to control and update the mining and depositing motors while also checking if functions ever need to be killed mid script
+  All work with augerOperationsClass.h and processManagerClass.h to control and update the mining and depositing motors while also checking if functions ever need to be killed mid script

-notDTAuto.cpp and notDTClassNew.cpp and ProcessManager.cpp:
+trencherOperationsClass.cpp and miningOperationsTrencherAuto.cpp and processManagerClass.cpp:
   Still being tested on but will eventually make the new robot fully autonomous with its motor functions working